PostHog/posthog.com/contents/blog/internship.md

 ## Criteria

-* You must be a developer but have less than 1 year of professional experience (!)
+* You must have less than 1 year of professional experience as a software developer (!)
 * You must be based between GMT+2 to GMT-8

 ## The competition